Joren-vanGoethem/cloudflare-dns-updater/README.md

 ### Notes

 - **Cron Schedule**: The script runs every 5 minutes by default.
-You can modify this in the `Dockerfile` or by creating a custom container with your preferred schedule.
+You can modify this in the `Dockerfile` by setting the `CRON_TIMER` environment variable with your preferred schedule.

 ### Contributing